CurrencyCloud/currencycloud-java/README.md

 * [0.9.1] - Add Transfers and IBANs, add missing API paths and operations (#42), update dependencies to newer versions, bug fixes (including #32 and #38), and other minor changes
 * [0.7.8] - Address a concurrency issue discovered in the onBehalfOf functionality (#48)

+# Security Consideration
+1. Authentication
+    1. All data under [this folder](src/test/resources/betamax/tapes) provide and return dummy credentials to verify that authentication workflows behave as expected.

 # Copyright
 Copyright (c) 2015-2019 Currencycloud.
 See [LICENSE][license] for details.